Module Developers Guide¶

 Plugins provide functions that can be called from the DSL.
-This is the primary mechanism to interface Python code with the configuration model at compile time.
-This mechanism is also used std::template or std::file.
-Inmanta also registers all plugins with the template engine (Jinja2) to use as filter.
+This is the primary mechanism to interface Python code with the orchestration model at compile time.
+For Example, this mechanism is also used for std::template and std::file.
+In addition to this, Inmanta also registers all plugins with the template engine (Jinja2) to use as filters.

 A plugin is a python function, registered with the platform with the

 decorator.
-This plugin accepts arguments from the DSL and can return a value.
-Both the arguments and
+This plugin accepts arguments when called from the DSL and can return a value.
+Both the

-the return value must by annotated with the allowed types from the configuration model.
-Type
+arguments and the return value must by annotated with the allowed types from the orchestration model.

 type that effectively disables type validation.

-Through the arguments of the function, the Python code in the plugin can navigate the configuration model.
+Through the arguments of the function, the Python code in the plugin can navigate the orchestration model.
 The compiler takes care of scheduling the execution at the correct point in the model evaluation.

 A simple plugin that accepts no arguments, prints out “hello world” and returns no value requires the following code:

 from inmanta.plugins import plugin @plugin def hello(): print("Hello world!")